In 2017 we embarked on an exciting project with artist in residence, choreographer and dancer Catherine Young entitled Welcoming the Stranger.

-In this redevelopment of the piece Catherine will be working with people from throughout Longford, locals to the area and those from overseas who have come to call Longford their home.
-She will bring both communities together through a series of workshops and rehearsals throughout October and November, culminating in a performance in Backstage on Fri 15th Dec alongside a group of world-class professional dancers and musicians.
+Catherine worked with people from throughout Longford, locals to the area and those from overseas who have come to call Longford their home including members of the Direct Provision Centre from Pakistan, Afghanistan and Africa.
+She brought both communities together through a series of workshops and rehearsals throughout October and November, culminating in a performance in Backstage on Fri 15th December alongside a group of world-class professional dancers and musicians.

-Through these workshops and rehearsals the Irish and migrant communities in Longford will come together to move and be moved, sharing their stories, their culture, their music, their food, their language as Catherine gently guides the group towards the creation of a work for performance.
+Through these workshops and rehearsals the Irish and migrant communities in Longford came together to move and be moved, sharing their stories, their culture, their music, their food, their language as Catherine gently guided the group towards the creation of a work for performance.
 Kids dancing alongside adults.
-A multi-generational, multi-ethnic work where rhythm the common language not English.
-This true coming together of people and cultures, through their music, dance and song is set to inspire audiences locally to embrace cultural difference and which will provide an opportunity for new migrants to engage with people from the local community, encouraging them to become involved with arts activities and arts organisations on a long- term basis.
+A multi-generational, multi-ethnic work where rhythm – not English – is the common language.